HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-ii.md

 First, we recommend using the Pi that ships with your device.

 If you need to switch this out, please note that there are some revision 1.4 Raspberry Pi's that ship with firmware that does not support USB boot.
-To update the firmware, you can flash the [Mark II image](https://mycroft.ai/to/mark-ii-stable) onto a Micro SD card.
+To update the firmware, you can flash the [Mark II image](https://chatterbox.ai/to/mark-ii-stable) onto a Micro SD card.
 This will automatically update your firmware to a supported version on first boot.
 From then on you can boot from USB or continue using the Micro SD card.

 ### Where is \_\_\_\_\_\_\_\_ package?

 The Mark II is intended to be a device for consumers.
 As such we try to keep the system as lean as possible.
 How lean?
 Currently it is "no-installed-text-editor" lean!

-The `mycroft` container however is based on Ubuntu 20.04 so all of your standard tooling is available via the apt package manager.
+The `chatterbox` container however is based on Ubuntu 20.04 so all of your standard tooling is available via the apt package manager.

 ### Which GPIO pins are available?